swap-interactive/next.js/docs/api-reference/next/image.md

 ### width

-The width of the image, in pixels.
+The desired width of the rendered image, in pixels.
 Must be an integer without a unit.

 Required, except for statically imported images, or those with [`layout="fill"`](#layout).

 ### height

-The height of the image, in pixels.
+The desired height of the rendered image, in pixels.
 Must be an integer without a unit.

 Required, except for statically imported images, or those with [`layout="fill"`](#layout).